 The Netherlands Course on Global Health and Tropical Medicine or Nederlandse Tropen Cursus (NTC) provides essential preparation for health professionals such as medical doctors, nurses, and midwives planning to work in low- and middle-income countries.
 Participants may be preparing to work in a district hospital at the first level of referral, or intend to participate in health care projects with non-governmental organisations (NGOs).

 The NTC can be taken as a stand-alone course or as part of the Master in International Health course (MIH).
-In The Netherlands, the NTC forms part of a post-graduate training programme for physicians leading to a diploma in tropical medicine.
-For more information, go to: www.nvtg.org.
+In The Netherlands, the NTC forms part of a post-graduate training programme for physicians leading to a diploma as MD Global Health and Tropical Medicine.
+For more information, go to: www.oigt.nl.

 For health professionals who want to go abroad for a short period, it is also possible to follow separate sessions of the NTC course.
 For more information follow this link.

 The NTC is jointly organised by the Vrije Universiteit Medical Centre (VU) in Amsterdam, the University Hospital of the University of Amsterdam (UvA) and KIT (Royal Tropical Institute ) and is NVAO accredited as part of the Master in International Health.

 “I can put in practice the knowledge I gained during the NTC now in Liberia.
 The interaction with people from different backgrounds and especially people from different cultures was very useful.
 It allowed me to adapt quickly in a new environment when I came to Liberia to support the Ebola Outbreak response.
 The topic of health systems was also useful, since I am using it to support the restoration of health services and rebuilding of health system after Ebola outbreak in Liberia.”